meck/TEIS_formal/doc/CASE_formal_verification.md

 ## Summary

-TODO
+This example shows a overview of the basic setup for a formal test and some common pitfalls and solutions to these

 # Example 2: TEIS simple CPU

-As the next example we will work with the "simple CPU" from the earlier the earlier VHDL course.
-The complete code is listed in appendix B, and attached.
+As the next example we will examine the "simple CPU" from the VHDL course.
+The complete code is listed in appendix B and attached.

 ## `vunit` file

-In this example we will use a separate `vunit` file for the formal statements, this enables doing the tests without modifying the implementation.
+In this example we will use a separate `vunit` file for the formal PSL statements, this enables doing tests without modifying the implementation.
 The scope of this file is the same as the architecture of the component specified, I.e. we can access the internal signal of the component.
-The format is as follows:
+The format is as
+follows:

 ```{.vhdl}
 vunit simple_vhdl_cpu_formal (simple_vhdl_cpu(rtl))